dwavesystems/dwave-ocean-sdk/docs/examples/scheduling.rst

 Section :ref:`solving_problems` describes the process of solving problems on the quantum computer in two steps: (1) Formulate the problem as a :term:`binary quadratic model` (BQM) and (2) Solve the BQM with a D-wave system or classical :term:`sampler`.
-In this example, Ocean's *dwavebinarycsp* tool builds the BQM based on the constraints we formulate.
+In this example, Ocean's *dwavebinarycsp* tool builds the BQM based on the constraints you formulate.

 Formulate the Problem
 =====================